 From our research, we have concluded that although the number of possible inputs to any given application is almost infinite, it is usually possible to isolate certain inputs that are likely to lead to the exposure of a security hole in the product.
 This is how most leading security researchers (including us) find security holes in products - by covering this application input-space.
 However, this is a very costly procedure, that requires expertise and large amounts of time.
 The main issue is that while a software development company may not want to spend the huge amount of time and effort needed to uncover such security holes, a smart 16 year-old kid with plenty of time on his hands will go through this procedure for the fame and glory that comes with finding such security holes.

 By making this procedure automatic and removing the need for security expertise in running the tool, beSTORM standardizes the security checking phase of product development.

-There is an obvious need for security testing tools for the information security industry, to enable early detection of vulnerabilities in network based products that allow unauthorized intrusion.
+There is an obvious need for security testing tools for the information security industry, to enable early detection of vulnerabilities in products that allow unauthorized intrusion.